Free Shipping from $105Free Shipping from $105

 miles-running-beach.jpg__PID:69986d06-e88f-449b-9379-0c337e5903d7

-"What do a 450 pound man, Sandals, and a Mountain Ultramarathon DNF have in common?
+"What do a 450 pound man, sandals, and a Mountain Ultramarathon DNF have in common?
 Let me take you on a little trip to get you up to speed and answer that question"

 Let's start with the first item.
 I have historically struggled with my health and weight since childhood.
 These struggles made major impacts on my self perception and the value I perceived myself to have to others and in this world, bringing undesired attention from bullies, well meaning family and friends, doctors, and my own visage I visited daily in the bathroom mirror.
-As a result, I gained an unhealthy relationship with food, activity, and my body, a torment that followed me for decades, with a solid load of depression and negative self thought that settled into my daily life for a long time.
+As a result, I gained an unhealthy relationship with food, activity, and my body, a torment that followed me for decades, with a solid load of depression and negative self thought that settled into my daily life for a long time .

 Attempts to improve my physical health were typically unsuccessful, despite a few short term wins.
 In 2011 I found some success in the extremes, diving headlong into strict whole-foods-plant-based veganism.
 I rode my bike and walked everywhere, and even dabbled in barefoot running and a study of human biomechanics.
 I experienced dramatic weight loss and vastly improved physical health during this time.
 The improvement in health seemed to settle the demons in my mind, but that would prove to be short lived.
 Emotional and mental demons rarely go away without direct addressing.